How To Write a Book Review: A Practical Guide with Examples

 Ever picked up a book based on a review, only to wonder if the reviewer read the same story you did?

-Whether you’re reviewing for your blog, Goodreads, or a literary journal, this guide will help you craft reviews that are both insightful and engaging.
+Whether you are reviewing for your blog, Goodreads, or a literary journal, this guide will help you craft reviews that are both insightful and engaging.

-By the end, you’ll have all the tools you need to write reviews that readers actually want to read.
+By the end, you will have all the tools you need to write critiques that readers actually want to read.

 What Is a Book Review?

-Let’s clear something up right away: a book review isn’t just telling people whether you like a book or not.
+Let’s clear something up right away: a book review is not just telling people whether you like a book or not.

 Think of it as a thoughtful discussion that helps others decide if they should invest their time in reading it.